tiendu/tiendu.github.io/_posts/2025-05-25-fullstack-analogies-eng.md

 - `PUT` = Change your order
 - `DELETE` = Cancel the order

+Just like paper slips:

 - ✅ Simple, clear, and predictable
-- ⚠️ No real-time updates, one request = one response
+- ⚠️ Only handle one request at a time - and the kitchen doesn't remember your last one

 ---